awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `additional_cfn_template`<a name="additional-cfn-template"></a>

-Defines an additional AWS CloudFormation template to launch along with the cluster\.
+**\(Optional\)** Defines an additional AWS CloudFormation template to launch along with the cluster\.
 This additional template is used for creating resources that are outside of the cluster but are part of the cluster's lifecycle\.

 When set to a value other than `NONE`, the value must be an HTTP URL to a public template, with all parameters provided\.